-On Tuesday of our road trip we spent the morning just Luke and I at the Memphis Botanical Garden.
+On Tuesday of our road trip we spent the morning just L and I at the Memphis Botanical Garden.
 A large garden with many different areas, it was the perfect relaxing day date.

 We enjoyed their Japanese garden with a pond including koi fish, swans, and red bridge.
 They also had many intricate gazebos and nature chapels.